craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 As she got older, she picked the flowers she saw less and less, finding herself lost in her thoughts more and more.
 Who she was and was not.
 Who she could be.
 If she was in control, she would be kind.
 She would be just.
 Everyone would eat, and draw, and be as happy as she could make them.
 These were the thoughts in her head when she wandered too far into the forest, in the moment she was thrown to the floor, her vision went black, and her life changed forever.

 She awoke, to her own surprise.
 She was hurt.
 So, she went home.
 She needed her parents to help.
 With the full moon bright overhead, she entered her parents home and was welcomed with fearful screams.
 She tried to explain, to speak - but she couldn't.

 Everyone was yelling.
 And then Dad...
 The sword.
 Blood.
 Crying.
 The sword.
 Thomas?
 Blood.
 Anger.
 Shouting.
 Blood.
 Bron running.
 Fear.
 Blood.
 Fear.
 Anger.
 The sword.
 The FUcking SWORD.
 THE FUCKING SWORD.
 Why is Mom crying?
 Fear.
 Anger.
 Fear.
 Anger.
 Fangs.
 Bite.
 Why is Mom crying?
 Bite.
 Anger.
 Blood.
 Is Mom crying?
 Tired.

 And then she woke up.
 What a fucking *horrible* dream.
-She wasn't home.
-Was it real?
-No?
+She wasn't home...
+So was it real?
+Could it be?
 The memory is faint, and fluid, more feeling than sense - like every other dream she's had - so she went home.
 Expecting to find her family worried for her, she was stunned to find it was real.
-It was all real.
+It was all fucking real.
 She ran.

 It was too horrible, but she knows that she did this to her own family.

-She can't do this.
+She can't be this.
 She can't be a monster.

 ## Important Knowledge